ngelrojas/my-local-copilot/README.md

 what is <input type='text'> in html and give me an example, please? what is "<input type='text'>" in html and give me an example, please?

-3.5: ISSUE: when pass the model a code and text the message display for the user is bad format, and the response from model is missing format.
-DOING

 2.5: create a button refresh model in settings.

-2.8: ISSUE: when selected other option, like a display-plugins, the chat lost all conversation.
+2.8: ISSUE: when selected other option in the left side menu, like a display-plugins, the chat lost all conversation.

 2.9: include lava-model to processing images.

 3.1: create a settings to pull models from ollama, using a button or something similar, ollama should be installed an running.

-3.3: detect the programming language and put in a box, to select the model chat.

 3.4: create a database to save the conversation, when the user close the vscode, the conversation is saved.